 NV Delavenne Père & Fils Brut Rosé Grand Cru Champagne

-As opposed to the general practice in Champagne, they do not perform malolactic fermentation.
-This technique requires great skill and attention.
-They let their wines evolve in vats as naturally as possible.
-This natural process of vinification is a long and subtle one.
-It requires irreproachable hygiene, daily checks and lots of patience.
-Their champagnes age in natural cellars, carved out of the local chalk, for a minimum of three years – longer for the vintage cuvées.
-This careful effort is clearly expressed in their high-quality champagnes which age better and express the typicity of their terroir.
+As opposed to the general practice in Champagne, Champagne Delavenne does not perform malolactic fermentation.
+Rather, the family lets their wines evolve in vats as naturally as possible, though this labor-intensive process requires irreproachable hygiene, daily checks, and lots of patience.
+Their Champagnes age in natural cellars carved out of the local chalk for a minimum of three years – and even longer for the vintage cuvées.
+This meticulous attention to detail is clearly expressed in their high-quality champagnes which age better and express the typicity of their terroir.